 Prof Morris is visiting Professor at the Faculty of Health Sciences and Medicine, Bond University.
 Prof Morris has held professor positions in psychiatry at the University of Melbourne and the University of Queensland, and at the School of Health Sciences at Bond University.

 Dr Lyn O'Grady, Manager, Strategic Projects, The Australian Psychological Society

 Lyn O’Grady is an experienced Community Psychologist with a particular interest in the mental health and wellbeing of children, young people and families.
 This interest has extended in recent times to understanding suicidality and she has recently graduated with the Master of Suicidology from Griffith University.

 Lyn’s work history has included roles within the education, health and community sectors.
 She has worked with parents in parenting programs, individually at the community level and in schools for over 20 years.

 Lyn has also worked as a school psychologist in the Western Metropolitan Region of Melbourne.
 At a more systemic level, she currently works as Manager, Strategic Projects at the Australian Psychological Society.

 Ms Gabrielle Vilic, Director Social Inclusion and Recovery, Addiction and Mental Health Services, Metro South Hospital and Health Service, Queensland Health

-She has also worked as a consumer consultant for the Gold Coast Mental Health Service and provided consumer input in all aspect of the service’s planning, delivery and evaluation, and assist in improving the service’s response to consumer needs.
+She has also worked as a consumer consultant for the Gold Coast Mental Health Service and provided consumer input in all aspects of the service’s planning, delivery and evaluation, and assist in improving the service’s response to consumer needs.